-- 11.2.1 Copies of the Grant, the Grant Award, and a line-item budget must be provided to the Finance Department prior to any receipt of funds.
+- 10.2.1 Copies of the Grant, the Grant Award, and a line-item budget must be provided to the Accounting Department prior to any receipt of funds.
 No department shall be allowed to expend grant funds until these requirements have been met.
-A fund and chart of accounts will be established for each grant so that a complete and comprehensive detailed record of all receipts and expenditures can be maintained. - 11.2.2 The County Administrator may forward the grant application for a legal review. - 11.2.3 The Grant Project Manager (may be the County Administrator, department head, or other designated individual) is required to ensure that all expenditures are allowable and consistent with the grant award's requirements. - 11.2.4 In some cases grant funds may be used for prizes as result of a contest or certain work within the grant.
+A fund and chart of accounts will be established for each grant so that a complete and comprehensive detailed record of all receipts and expenditures can be maintained. - 10.2.2 The County Administrator may forward the grant application for a legal review. - 10.2.3 The Grant Project Manager (may be the County Administrator, department head, or other designated individual) is required to ensure that all expenditures are allowable and consistent with the grant award's requirements. - 10.2.4 In some cases grant funds may be used for prizes as result of a contest or certain work within the grant.
 The policy shall be that no general funds from the county may be used for the purchase of any gift card.
 The use of Grant Funds for the purchase of gift cards may be approved upon receipt of an email, memo, or letter from the Grant Agency specifically authorizing the use of the grant funds for gift card prizes.
 Gift cards must be restricted to prohibit the purchase of alcohol, tobacco, and or any nicotine, non-nicotine, or herbal products.
 These items are prohibited by Massachusetts General Laws.
 The County Agency or Department issuing the cards shall keep a record of the purchase and distribution of the cards.

-- 11.2.5 All Grants will be assigned to a Grant Fiscal Officer to oversee expenditures including wages, fringe benefits, other expenditures as well as required match contributions.
-Grant Officers will also be responsible for regular billing and verification of collections. - 11.2.6 Grant accounts should be closed as soon as practicable after the completion of the project.
-Grant accounts should not have deficits upon closing; however, if a grant account has been over-expended, the expense will be applied to either the operating budget or an appropriation from another available/appropriate fund or funds. - 11.2.7 Reimbursements shall be made as often as needed or in accordance with the grant guidelines to minimize the use of County funds.
-Unless otherwise coordinated, grant accounts should not have deficit balances as of June 30 of any year. - 11.2.8 All grant activities are subject to audit by the Grantors, the Finance Department, and the County's independent auditor. - 11.3 Subrecipient Monitoring
+- 10.2.5 Grant accounts should be closed as soon as practicable after the completion of the project.
+Grant accounts should not have deficits upon closing; however, if a grant account has been over-expended, the expense will be applied to either the operating budget or an appropriation from another available/appropriate fund or funds. - 10.2.6 Reimbursements shall be made as often as needed or in accordance with the grant guidelines to minimize the use of County funds.
+Unless otherwise coordinated, grant accounts should not have deficit balances as of June 30 of any year. - 10.2.7 All grant activities are subject to audit by the Grantors, the Accounting Department, and the County's independent auditor.